Insurance

 In addition to these insurances, I provide EAP therapy services through Lyra Health, Modern Health, and Spring Health.
 Check with your employer regarding your benefits and coverage.

 If I am not in-network with your insurance, I can provide you with a superbill that allows you to request reimbursement from your insurance company after you have paid for the services directly.
-I can also use Thrizer to bill out-of-network.
+For some plans, I am able to bill as an out-of-network provider.
+This depends on what your plan allows.

 Under the ACA, health insurance plans are required to cover mental health.
 However, I recommend calling your insurance company at the customer support number on the back of your card to get information about coverage, deductibles, co-pays, and prior authorizations.